 I completely understand why I get asked this question from time to time.
 Short answer is: not really.
-I never think it ends up looking enough like a computer, that it's arguably a better idea to not try to hard.
-I offer a lot of writing styles and am confident in selecting a style that will go hand in hand with your invitation style, and that will be organic to me, special to the look of your invitation suite, and live in the same desired aesthetic.
-When the addressed envelope is the opener for the entire invite to follow within, the important thing is that it presents the entire package in the best way possible, and dictates what kind of wedding your guests will be coming to!
+I never think it ends up looking enough like a computer, that it's arguably a better idea not to make that the goal.
+However, I offer a bunch of writing styles and am confident in selecting a style that will work beautifully with your invitation’s fonts and styles, and that will be organic to my hand and special to the look of your invitation suite’s desired aesthetic.
+When the addressed envelope is the entrance for the entire invitation suite to follow within, the important thing is that it presents the entire package in the best way possible, and dictates what kind of wedding your guests will be coming to!
 All of this having been said, when applicable and natural in my handwriting, I can certainly look at the computer font you choose and ‘lean in to it' a bit.
 Maybe it's changing how I do certain letters, or add more of a slant to the style I am doing, etc. But nothing handwritten will ever look entirely like a computer generated font.

 Why do you need extra envelopes/place cards?

 I work pretty quickly once you have decided on your materials and your content.
-I offer a turnaround of 1-2 weeks once I have received your material, depending on the project.
+I try to finish in a week or so once I have received your material, depending on the project.
 If your event is in the months of April-August, you might want to reach out ahead of time to assure your spot.
 Giving as much notice as possible is always the sure way to get everything you want, when you want it!

 Can you write on this?